-Seeking Help from Non-Muslim Nations in Battle
+Seeking Help from Non-Muslim Nations in War

-During the first Gulf War with Iraq from 2nd August 1990 till 28th February 1991[1], many radical Jihādists condemned the Kingdom of Saudi Arabia for seeking help from the United States and the Western Alliance against the army of Saddām Hussain that invaded Kuwait and had threatened the Kingdom.
-Till this day, many radicals declare the rulership and scholars of Saudi Arabia to be apostates based upon the fatwā that allowed the American military onto Arabian soil.
+During the first Gulf War with Iraq from 2nd August 1990 till 28th February 1991[1], many radicals from the Ikhwān al-Muslimeen sect and their offshoots condemned the Kingdom of Saudi Arabia for seeking and accepting help from the United States and the West against the army of Saddām Hussain that invaded Kuwait and had threatened the Kingdom.
+Till this day, the Khawārij (and followers of Sayyid Qutb) declare the rulership and scholars of Saudi Arabia to be apostates due to their permitting the American military onto Arabian soil.

-A fatwā was issued by Shaikh Ibn Bāz (rahimahullaah) and the body of Major Scholars allowing the permissibility of seeking the aid of the US military.
-These types of affairs require rulings of the Major Scholars of Islām due to the great implications and ramifications of such verdicts which may involve the invasion of lands and the spilling of blood.
-The benefits and harms of such rulings cannot be comprehended except by those firmly grounded in Islamic jurisprudence, the knowledge of Prophetic Tradition, history and current affairs.
-The smaller students of knowledge, who do not have the years of experience or wisdom, let alone the immense knowledge that is required, are not capable of weighing up the affairs so as to bring about the correct ruling; and even less capable is the uneducated extremist whose actions and ideology is driven more by what he sees in the media and reads in the press than what is derived from the religious texts.
-The Messenger of Allāh (salallaahu ‘alaihi wassallam) stated:
+These types of events require rulings of the Major Scholars of Islām (based upon proofs) due to the great implications and ramifications of such verdicts, which may involve the invasion of lands and the spilling of blood.
+The benefits and harms of such rulings cannot be comprehended except by those firmly grounded in Islamic jurisprudence, the knowledge of Prophetic Hadīths, Seerah, history and current affairs.
+This is not the realm of students of knowledge or the younger shaikhs who do not have the years of experience, wisdom, or the deep knowledge that is required; so they are not truly capable of weighing up the affairs so as to bring about a ruling in such matters.

 “The signs of the Final Hour are three: One of them is seeking knowledge from the small or lowly ones.”[2]